 If you’re in the area and can lend your time, energy, and skills as a volunteer, this site has an extensive list of opportunities and can connect you with the organization that needs your skills the most.
 Like cleaning up a public park through the City of NY Parks + Recreation department, or going door-to-door in Coney Island with the United Way.

 For those wishing to help New Jersey families, this is a highly reputable place to start, with great Charity Navigator ratings.
 Make sure to designate your donation “Hurricane Sandy Disaster Relief.”

 If you specifically want to help mothers and children, we’re long time fans of Baby Buggy (and our editor Liz is among the “Friends of Baby Buggy”).
 No doubt in the coming weeks they will be extra swamped for requests for diapers and other essential supplies.
 You can donate goods if you’re local, ship to them from 1-800-diapers, or make a cash donation.

 EDITED TO ADD: Their immediate needs are warm coats for children.
 Sizes 0-5 are ideal, but they’ll take up to size 14.
 You can ship them to Baby Buggy, 306 W 37th St 8 fl NY, NY 10018.
 Include your return address and they’ll send you a receipt.

-is accepting gift cards from Babies R Us and Target for families.
-They can be sent to Rock Center with Brian Williams, 30 Rockerfeller Plaza #412E, NY, NY 101112.
+Similarly, Rock Center is accepting gift cards from Babies R Us and Target for families.
+They can be sent to Rock Center with Brian Williams, 30 Rockefeller Plaza #412E, NY, NY 101112.
 The link also has other great charity resources.

 This small charity helps both those affected by the storm as well as young war veterans, and they could certainly use your donation.
 They’ve already deployed several groups of vets as part of “Operation Greased Lightning” to help clean up and rebuild in storm ravaged New Jersey.